tamucc-comp-bio/how_to/howto_github_codespaces.md

 ---

-## ⏳ Usage Limits
+## ⏳ 4.
+Usage Limits

 - **Free Accounts:** 120 hours of Codespaces per month on a basic machine type.
 - **Student Developer Pack:** Increases your free hours and includes larger machine options.
 - **Billing:** If you go over the free hours, Codespaces will not start unless you add a payment method.
+(Don't pay!)

 🔎 You can track your usage on your [Billing & Plans page](https://github.com/settings/billing/summary).

 ---

-## 4. Apply for the GitHub Student Developer Pack 🎓
+## 5. Apply for the GitHub Student Developer Pack 🎓

 The Student Pack gives you **free access to premium tools and credits** (including additional Codespaces hours).